Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Introduction

 \item \textbf{Search and sampling expansions:} Inference-time scaling---via iterative refinement or branching exploration --- expand the capabilities of LLMs beyond single-pass decoding by enabling dynamic exploration and without additional model training.
-By systematically enlarging the idea search space and moving beyond obvious hypotheses, these methods increase the chance of exploratory creativity, though correctness depends on strong evaluation signals.
+By systematically enlarging the idea search space, these methods increase the chance of exploratory creativity, though correctness depends on strong evaluation signals.
 This family maps most closely to the \textit{process} dimension.
 We discuss them further in Section~\ref{sec:search}.

 \item \textbf{Multi-agent and deliberative systems:} Beyond single-agent reasoning, multi-agent systems emulate the collaborative dynamics of scientific teams.
 Beyond automation, such setups—featuring debate, critique, or role specialization—foster emergent interactions that extend reasoning beyond individual limits, often surfacing cross-disciplinary boundaries or unconventional ideas.
 These dynamics promote critical thinking, analogy-making, and out-of-the-box problem solving—hallmarks of transformational creativity.
 This line of work highlights the process dimension and is discussed further in Section~\ref{sec:multiagent}.